 Things to do for large-format printing:

-Set the resolution to 300 dpi (dots per inch) for the best results for point of purchase displays or other items that will be viewed from a distance of less than three feet.
+Set the resolution to 300 dpi (dots per inch) for the best results for point of purchase displays or other items that will be viewed from a distance of fewer than three feet.
 For items viewed from a distance of three to ten feet, set the resolution to 150 dpi.
 For a very large-format billboard, set the resolution to 360 dpi.
 Work at 1/10th the billboard’s scale or 72 dpi at 100% scale because it gets very hairy to work on a ten-foot banner at 100% of its actual size in any design program.
 So go ahead and work at a smaller scale and just make sure your placed or linked graphics are set at a high enough resolution to handle the final reproduction size.

 If you are working on a poster that will print 34” in. x 44 in. and your file page size is 8.5 in. x 11 in., that means the print will be 400%, four times as big.
 Make sure your graphics are set to 1200 dpi at the 8.5 in. x 11 in. size if viewed from less than three feet.